PrestaShop/prestashop.github.io/news/_posts/2015-12-02-prestashop-1-7-and-symfony.md

 **Summary**

 * PrestaShop 1.7 will introduce a brand new architecture, based on the Symfony Framework.
-* It will only apply to two pages of the back office for 1.7: the Produt page and the Modules page.
+* It will only apply to two pages of the back office for 1.7 at first: the Product page and the Modules page.
 * The rest of the back office will still use the legacy architecture from 1.5-1.6.
 * The two architectures will coexist while we switch more back office pages to the new architecture, in forthcoming versions.
 * Only modules that target the Product and Modules pages will need to be adapted.